onenorth/content-anonymizer/README.md

     * Image
         * Random - Randomly chosen image.

 > Note: Other field types are not currently supported.
-Relationship based fields such as Droplink and Multi-list, should be anonymized by anonymizing the related item.
+Relationship-based fields, such as Droplink and Multi-list, should be anonymized by anonymizing the related item.

 ### Cautions
-1. Only content you chose to be anonymized will be anonymized.
+1. Only content you choose to be anonymized will be anonymized.
 This only includes content in the content tree.
 Other content and data will NOT be anonymized.

 ## Installation